FactomProject/FactomDocs/developerSandboxSetup.md

 #### Configure Factomd for Sandbox use

 Create a folder in your user home folder.
 The folder should be called `.factom`.
-If factomd has been run on your computer before you may need to first delete the database and store that is already there: `` rm -r ~/.factom/ldb9 ~/.factom/store ``
+If factomd has been run on your computer before you may need to first rename the database that is already there: `mv ~/.factom/ldb ~/.factom/ldb_old`.

 In a terminal Linux and Mac: `mkdir ~/.factom`or Windows: `mkdir %HOMEDRIVE%%HOMEPATH%\.factom`